 Opening hours subject to availability of volunteers

-UGLV Web Site - click here for current page
+UGLV Web Site - click here for information on History and Heritage

 Some of the items held by the museum were shown in Freemasonry Victoria's TV show... below are a taste of some of the segments